Site Plan Control

 The pre-consultation meeting with Town staff is a mandatory first step for all development proposal in the Town of Innisfil.
 Staff from various departments will meet with you to discuss the proposed development and provide guidance, preliminary comments and advise you what plans and studies are required for a formal submission.
 A record of the pre-consultation is provided to you after the pre-consultation meeting and is valid for one (1) year.

-Pre-consultation meetings are managed by the Development Coordinator and are held bi-weekly on Tuesdays from 9:00 am to 12:00 PM at Town Hall.
-To request attendance to a pre-consultation meeting, the applicant must submit the following information to the Development Coordinator at firstname.lastname@example.org
+Pre-consultation meetings are managed by the Development Coordinator and are scheduled via a Zoom meeting .
+To request attendance to a pre-consultation meeting, the applicant must submit the following information to firstname.lastname@example.org

 - A completed Request for Pre-consultation Form;